-Unlike other members of the family, they are unable to lock their legs to sleep standing.
-Due to their large stature, bison are unlikely to be attacked, even by a predator such as a grizzly bear.
+Unlike other family members, they cannot lock their legs to sleep standing.
+Due to their large stature, bison are unlikely to be attacked, even by predators such as grizzly bears.
 Due to this, they will sleep on the ground.
-Although a grizzly could take down a large bull, they are unlikely to come out of the attack uninjured and may not survive the next winter.
+Although a grizzly could take down a large bull, they are unlikely to come out of the attack uninjured and may not survive the following winter.

 Bison will sleep in a herd to protect themselves.
-They will sleep in different directions to help them see all around in the case of a predator, and not just with their faces into the wind.
+They will sleep in different directions to help them see in the case of a predator, and not just with their faces in the wind.

-Bison appear to have a system where they do not all sleep at once.
+Bison appear to have a system where they do not all sleep simultaneously.
 They will sleep at different times, with some bison in the herd waking up when others go to sleep, typically within a few minutes.

-They will often choose to sleep in short grass over long grass to get a better view of their surroundings and be able to hear better.
+They will often choose to sleep in short grass over long grass to get a better view of their surroundings and hear better.

 Are Bison Nocturnal or Diurnal?

-Bison are active during the day, making them a diurnal animal.
+Bison are active during the day, making them diurnal animals.
 They have poor eyesight, which would hinder them at night.
 Most animals were initially diurnal.
-Due to fewer predators at night, and with them able to forage for food with less competition at night, more and more animals become nocturnal.
+Due to fewer predators at night, with them able to forage for food with less competition at night, more and more animals become nocturnal.

 The bison does not have these problems.
 The food they eat is always available, day or night, and due to their large size, they do not have many natural predators.